Detained Philippine journalist seeks bail after arrest causes outcry

 However, Duterte’s spokesman, Salvador Panelo, said the libel case had nothing to do with the government and that Duterte had no interest in punishing journalists who challenged him.

 “That’s absolutely unrelated.
-The president has been criticized and he does not bother,” Panelo told DZMM radio.
+The president has been criticised and he does not bother,” Panelo told DZMM radio.

 Ressa spent the night in a room at the National Bureau of Investigation headquarters in the capital, Manila, and was unable to post bail because the court was closed.
 Ressa says she has been released on bail five times in the past.